 - a.
-Clinicians, psychologists, therapists, or counselors in the area - b.
+Clinicians, psychologists, therapists, or counselors in the community - b.
 Community Service Agencies (CSAs) for Medicaid eligible students provides assistance with medical support; referral to pediatricians' offices or specialists in the area; - c.
 In school counseling support (group or individual counseling on social skills to prevent or address bullying for both the target and aggressor); - d.
 Family therapy; - e.
 Psychological, emotional assessments and/or testing; - f.
 Court interventions for truancy or parent support; - g.
-Parent Partner Program -teachers work in the home with parents to provide behavioral and academic support; - h.
-Peer Mentor Program offers target and/or aggressor support with a peer mentor who is trained in the Bullying Prevention and Intervention Plan; - i.
-Adult Mentor offers target and/or aggressor support by providing weekly meetings with adult mentors to work on building strengths and positive relationships; - j.
-Behavior Management Plans development of plans to establish behavioral goals and a system of monitoring; - k.
-In School Monitoring support designs and develops a system of monitoring students through daily/weekly check-ins, support groups, behavior or safety plans. - I. Anti-Bullying Student Contract; - m.
-Other resources: Bullying At School and Online presented by education.com;
+Youth Court - h.
+Adult Mentor offers target and/or aggressor support by providing weekly meetings with adult mentors to work on building strengths and positive relationships; - Behavior Management Plans development of plans to establish behavioral goals and a system of monitoring; - j.
+In School Monitoring support designs and develops a system of monitoring students through daily/weekly check-ins, support groups, behavior or safety plans. - k.
+Anti-Bullying Student Contract;